-frequent words have a frequency of 1 per million.
-In the training procedure used by SM89, the probability that a word was presented to the network for training was proportional to the logarithm of its frequency rather than its actual frequency.
-This compresses the effective frequency range from about 70000:1 to about 16:1.
-Thus, the network experiences much less variation in the frequency of occurrence of words than do normal readers.
+The most frequent word in the Kuçera and Francis (1967) list, THE, has a frequency of 69,971 per million, whereas the least frequent words have a frequency of 1 per million.
+In the training procedure used by SM89 the probability that a word was presented to the network for training was proportional to the logarithm of its frequency rather than its actual frequency.
+This compresses the effective frequency range from about 70,000:1 to about 16:1.
+Thus, the network experienced much less variation in the frequency of occurrence of words than do normal readers.

 SM89 put forward a number of arguments in favor of using logarithmically compressed frequencies rather than actual frequencies in training their network.
 Beginning readers have yet to experience enough words to approximate the actual frequency range in the language.
 Also, low-frequency words disproportionately suffer from the lack of inflectional and derivational forms in the training corpus.
 However, the main reason for compressing the frequency range was a practical consideration based on limitations of the available computational resources.
-If the highest frequency word was presented every epoch, the lowest frequency words would be presented on average only about once every 70,000 epochs.
-Thus, if actual frequencies were used, SM89 could not have trained their network long enough for it to have had sufficient exposure on low-frequency words.
+If the highest frequency words would be presented on average only about once every 70,000 epochs.
+Thus, if actual frequencies had been used, SM89 could not have trained their network long enough for it to have had sufficient exposure on low-frequency words.

-To compound matters, as SM89 point out, basic properties of the network and training procedure already serve to progressively weaken the impact of frequency over the course of training.
-In an error-correcting training procedure like backpropagation, weights are changed only to the extent that doing so reduces the mismatch between the generated and correct output.
+To compound matters, as SM89 pointed out, basic properties of the network and training procedure already serve to progressively weaken the impact of frequency over the course of training.
+In an error-correcting training procedure like back-propagation, weights are changed only to the extent that doing so reduces the mismatch between the generated and correct output.
 As high-frequency words become mastered, they produce less mismatch and so induce progressively smaller weight changes.
-This effect is magnified by the fact that, due to the asymptotic nature of the unit input-output function, weight changes have smaller and smaller impact as units approach their correct extremal values.
-As a result, learning becomes dominated mostly by lower frequency words that are still inaccurate, effectively compressing the range of frequency driving learning in the network.
+This effect is magnified by the fact that, because of the asymptotic nature of the unit input-output function, weight changes have smaller and smaller impact as units approach their correct extreme values.
+As a result, learning becomes dominated mostly by lower frequency words that are still inaccurate, effectively compressing the range of frequency that is driving learning in the network.

 Thus, SM89 considered it important to verify that their results did not depend critically on the use of such a severe frequency compression.
-They trained a version of the network in which the probability that a word is presented during an epoch is based on the square-root of its frequency rather than the logarithm (resulting in a frequency range of about 265:1 rather than 16:1).
-They found the same basic pattern of frequency and consistency effects in naming latency for the Taraban and McClelland (1987) words, although there was a larger effect of frequency among regular words, and virtually no effect of consistency among high-frequency words even early in training.
+They trained a version of the network in which the probability that a word was presented during an epoch was based on the square root of its frequency rather than on the logarithm (resulting in a frequency range of about 265:1 rather than 16:1).
+They found the same basic pattern of frequency and consistency effects in naming latency for the Taraban and McClelland (1987) words, although there was a larger effect of frequency among regular words and virtually no effect of consistency among high-frequency words even early in training.
 This shift corresponds predictably to a pattern in which the influence of frequency is stronger relative to the influence of consistency.
 However, SM89 presented no data on the network's accuracy in reading words or nonwords.